Oops! Sorry!!

 The SCTA leadership decided to resolve the issue by changing our organizational structure from membership to non-membership.
 That would require a bylaws change to be approved by the general membership.
 The proposed draft was approved by the Board in July and put before the general membership in August.
 SCTA Adult Membership, on August 18, 2024, approved the bylaws revision that changed the SCTA from a membership to a non-membership organization, integrated the Pickleball Amendment into the bylaws text, and gave the Pickleball Division a seat on the SCTA Board of Directors.
 The new bylaws will require a major paradigm shift in our relationship with the tennis community and how we raise revenue.

-In September, also, the SCTA agreed to sponsor, at the Bronze level, the 2024 Solano Challenger on the Solano Community College tennis courts October 6 through 13 .
+Also in September, the SCTA agreed to sponsor, at the Bronze level, the 2024 Solano Challenger on the Solano Community College tennis courts October 6 through 13.
 SCTA leadership offered the sponsorship amenities to the Solano tennis community through blind drawings.
-The daily VIP access passes will be given to members of the overall community.
-Participation in the ProAm event and the Sunday Brunch passes will go to SCTA team captains.
+The daily VIP access passes were given to members of the overall community.
+Participation in the ProAm event and the Sunday Brunch passes went to SCTA team captains.
+January Al-Zhoubhi also made the amenities from her individual sponsorship to the Solano tennis community through blind drawings.